Permian: Lopingian

 The Lopingian was first introduced by Amadeus William Grabau in 1923 as the "Loping Series" after Leping, Jiangxi, China.
 Originally used as a lithostraphic unit, T.K.
 Huang in 1932 raised the Lopingian to a series, including all Permian deposits in South China that overlie the Maokou Limestone.
-In 1995, a vote by the Subcommission on Permian Stratigraphy of the ICS adopted the Lopingian as an international standard chronostratigraphic unit.'
+In 1995, a vote by the Subcommission on Permian Stratigraphy of the ICS adopted the Lopingian as an international standard chronostratigraphic unit.

 The Wuchiapinginan and Changhsingian were first introduced in 1962, by J. Z. Sheng as the "Wuchiaping Formation" and "Changhsing Formation" within the Lopingian series.
 The GSSP for the base of the Wuchiapingian is located at Penglaitan, Guangxi, China and was ratified in 2004.
 The boundary is defined by the first appearance of Clarkina postbitteri postbitteri' The Changhsingian was originally derived from the Changxing Limestone, a geological unit first named by the Grabau in 1923, ultimately deriving from Changxing County, Zhejiang .The GSSP for the base of the Changhsingian is located 88 cm above the base of the Changxing Limestone in the Meishan D section, Zhejiang, China and was ratified in 2005, the boundary is defined by the first appearance of Clarkina wangi.

 The GSSP for the base of the Triassic is located at the base of Bed 27c at the Meishan D section, and was ratified in 2001.
 The GSSP is defined by the first appearance of the conodont Hindeodus parvus.

 Regional stages

-The Russian Tatarian Stage includes the Lopingian, Capitanian and part of the Wordian, while the underlying Kazanian includes the rest of the Wordian as well as the Roadian.
+The Russian Tatarian Stage covers the upper Permian: part of the Wordian Stage, the Capitanian Stage and the final Permian series, the Lopingian.
+The Tatarian is preceded by the middle Permian Kazanian in the Russian system.

 In North America, the Permian is divided into the Wolfcampian (which includes the Nealian and the Lenoxian stages); the Leonardian (Hessian and Cathedralian stages); the Guadalupian; and the Ochoan, corresponding to the Lopingian.

 The New Zealand geologic time scale divides the Permian into three epochs, Pre-Telfordian (undivided), D'Urville (divided into the Makarewan, Waiitian, and Puruhauan stages), and Aparima (Flettian, Barrettian, Mangapirian, and Telfordian stages).
 The Pre-Telfordian epoch corresponds approximately to the Asselian, Sakmarian, and Artinskian stages; the D'Urville epoch is roughly contemporary with the Kungurian stage and Guadalupian epoch; and the Aparima epoch is closely contemporary with the Lopingian epoch.